Mrs Rosina (Rose) Heyworth – The Lady Behind the Name.

 The Death of Mr Lawrence Heyworth.

-Mr Lawrence Heyworth passed away on Tuesday 17th February 1903, at Pulestre Court Bournemouth, he left a real and personal estate to the value of £55,625.7s.7d.
-(5.5 million in today’s money).
+Mr Lawrence Heyworth passed away on Tuesday 17th February 1903, at Pulestre Court Bournemouth, he left a real and personal estate to the value of £55,625.
+7s.
+7d. (five and a half million pounds in today’s money).
 He gave his estate “Whitefields” at Devon to his wife for life and shared the rest between his sons and daughters.
 Rosina Kate Heyworth retired to their estate in Devon and in 1910 she had a stained glass window installed at the Marwood Parish Church in dedication to her late husband.
 In August 1916 the family stained glass window was altered to add “Captain Heyworth Potter Lawrence Heyworth” who had been killed at Gallipoli in August 1915, son of Lawrence and Rosina Heyworth.
 Following is a Link to – Marwood Church Devon Stained Glass Window

 The Death of Mrs Rosina Kate Heyworth.

 In 1936 Mrs Rosina Kate Heyworth sadly passed away at the age of 92, she was buried at St Michaels and All Saints Church, Marwood, Devon, England.

 The Heyworth Legacy.

-In 1948 a new Housing Estate (as seen right) was planned, built and named The Rose Heyworth Estate.
-Most of the houses are built of brick with many of the houses and flats built in so-called Cornish style.
+In 1948 a new housing estate (as seen right) was planned, built and named The Rose Heyworth Estate.
+Most of the houses are built of brick with many of the houses and flats built in the Cornish style.
 The avenues were named after local and national politicians, hence Attlee Avenue (Clement Attlee, British Prime Minister 1945-50), George Daggar, George Barker and Brace Avenues (after local MPs).
-Smith Road, after Mr David Smith, colliery Under-Manager and Local Councillor.
+Smith Road, after Mr David Smith, colliery under-manager and local councillor.
 I believe Lawrence Avenue was named after Mrs Susan Lawrence another M.P of the time.
-The road below the estate leading to the colliery is also named after the Lady, Rose Heyworth Road.
+The road below the estate leading to the colliery is also named after the lady, Rose Heyworth Road.

 The photograph (above) Copyright the Francis Frith Collection.